TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry

 \section{Introduction}

-Among the different applications found for quantum computing, the original aim of using quantum computers to simulate quantum systems and dynamics still stands out as the most promising one \cite{feynman2018simulating}.
-The reason is twofold: first, a quantum computer is able to encode the state of the system without needing approximations; and second, since the evolution of (closed) quantum systems is unitary, simulating it is rather natural.
+Among the different applications found for quantum computing, the original aim of using quantum computers to simulate quantum systems and dynamics \cite{feynman2018simulating} still stands out as the most promising one.
+The reason is twofold: first, a quantum computer can encode the state of the system without needing approximations; and second, since the evolution of (closed) quantum systems is unitary, simulating it is rather natural.

-After Feynman's work, the first way of performing the Hamiltonian simulation was the Trotter method \cite{lloyd1996universal, Aspuru}, and soon more efficient methods such as Taylorization \cite{berry2015simulating} and Qubitization \cite{low2017optimal,low2018hamiltonian} appeared.
-These Hamiltonian simulation techniques are the backbone of many algorithms that are applied to two main problems in quantum chemistry and condensed matter: preparing ground and excited states of the systems, and computing some of their properties, the most important one often being the energy.
-The library we present on this article, T-Fermion, is an attempt to standardise and automatise the computation of the cost of the Quantum Phase Algorithms tackling the computation of the ground state energy.
-The cost itself will be heavily determined by the Hamiltonian Simulation technique used.
+Specifically, quantum computing might be particularly useful to prepare ground states of electronic Hamiltonians and find out their energies.
+Consequently, they can be employed in a multitude of chemical and material science problems where the ground state energy plays a key role.
+This includes for instance computing chemical reaction rates \cite{reiher2017elucidating,von2020quantum}, and analyzing battery properties \cite{kim2022fault,delgado2022how} or biological enzymes \cite{goings2022reliably}.

+There exist classical computing techniques able to tackle these problems, most notably Density Functional Theory (DFT) \cite{kohanoff2006electronic}.
+However, they often rely on approximations, for instance, the Kohn-Sham exchange-correlation parametrized functional, which may struggle to achieve the high accuracy required in some of the problems above.
+For example, chemical reaction rates depend exponentially on differences in energy.
+In contrast, the well-known technique Quantum Phase Estimation (QPE) in principle allows achieving the high precision required by these applications.
+To understand how it works, remember that the Schrodinger equation dictates how a quantum system evolves according to its Hamiltonian,